-My blogging time with Poetry Has Value may have reached its end, but that doesn’t mean I can’t continue to share my poetry submission stats with you.
-So here’s the report for the month of March.
+As you’ll recall, my year of blogging for Poetry Has Value reached its end a number of months ago.
+But that doesn’t mean I can’t continue to share my poetry submission stats with you.
+So here’s the report for the month of September.

 Also, if you’re new to these posts, it may be helpful for you to know that I work very hard to submit my work mainly to paying venues that don’t charge fees for journal/website publication.
 If you’re similarly looking for paying calls and contests that don’t charge submission fees, you’re always welcome to check my monthly newsletter (and with my weekly “Monday Markets” posts on this blog).

 On with the report: Continue reading ›

 I have a poem in the new issue of Moment magazine.